ziggyzaddy/BasketWeaver/Documentation/OPTIMIZATION_2025_JAN.md

 - Found `*_PositionalFactor` evaluations took > `1 sec` when units had large movement ranges, more ammo modes, or multi-shot weaponry.
 - Manual profiling of log functions showed > ~`1 sec` per turn accumulated
 - Past profiling data and flame-graphs were reviewed
+- .NET Standard 2.0 was considered for GPU AI optimizations and python scripting for development.
+- GPU attempts halted when data acquisition began spiking manual instrumentation.
-- Profiler access enabled DotTrace visualization/flamegraphs
+- Profiler access enabled DotTrace visualization/flamegraphs.

 ## Common Notes
-- .NET string processing and formatting frequently allocates new strings, take up time & memory, and increases Garbage Collector runtimes through underlying `mallocs` and `callocs`.
+- .NET Framework 4.7.x string processing and formatting frequently allocates new strings, take up time & memory, and increases Garbage Collector runtimes through underlying `mallocs` and `callocs`.
 - Allocating memory done frequently with strings where integers, bools, or enums can be used.
 - General memoization needed where performance concerns arise, often due to string comparisons over lists/loops.
 - Encoding is expensive, and Mono has UTF8 encoding overhead and string allocations for Reflection calls and naively implemented Managed <-> Native marshalling.
-- Due to extensive logging, formatting, buffer writing, encoding, and flush overhead can back up main.
+- Due to extensive logging - formatting, buffer writing, encoding, and flush overhead can block main.
 Performance worse on HDD and older SATA/M.2 SSD.
 - Mono `InternalCall` overhead can range from 5 to 16ns, and more when marshalling data.
 - Call stack overhead is non-negligible, inclusive `InternalCall` overhead.
 This may remove performance benefits when JIT is faster than native implementation.